ahmadmzak/acme-bank-portal/README.md

 ## Installation and Testing

-To install the dependencies, type "npm install" and to run it on your node environment, type "npm start".
+Type "npm install" to install the backend dependencies and "cd client && npm install" to install the create-react-app dependencies.
+To run it on your node environment, type "npm start".

 ## Features